joaoschoen/programming-book/Readme.md

 So I decided to turn this whole thing into a book to both document my process of learning, deepen my knowledge while doing so, and help people who are starting to do their own learning.

 Due to the way I'm writing this book I might change stuff drastically and reorder entire chapters at this early stage, I've actually started writing a [diary](./diary.md) to document all of the changes that occur during the writing and my thoughts on why I'm doing them.

+## Contact

+In case you have any questions and want to contact me about them, feel free to join the [Discord server](https://discord.gg/japnpW3Rdy).

 ## Repository structure